ESBigeard/eziutil/README.md

-This script contains little functions I tend to use in many different situations
+Little functions and scripts I tend to use in many different situations